LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/T/Third-Party Data.md

 tags:
     - glossary
 ---
-Any information collected by a group that doesn’t have a direct relationship with a user’s data.
+Any information collected by a group that doesn’t have direct [[relationships]] with a user’s data.